Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 \end{my_corollary} \begin{IEEEproof} The proof follows the similar procedure used in Lemma \ref{lemma:snr_symt} with $k=2$. \end{IEEEproof}

-In our earlier work \cite{rahman2020cl}, we have shown that the average SNR without relaying is $\bar{\gamma}_{\rm direct}= \frac{(z a \phi)^2 \gamma_0}{(2+\phi^2)(2+z_{\rm direct})^2}$, where $z_{\rm direct}=4.343/\beta d $.
+In our earlier work \cite{rahman2020cl}, we have shown that the average SNR without relaying is $\bar{\gamma}_{\rm direct}= \frac{(z A \rho)^2 \gamma_0}{(2+\rho^2)(2+z_{\rm direct})^2}$, where $z_{\rm direct}=4.343/\beta^{\rm{fog}} d $ and $d$ is the link distance between the source and destination.
 Thus, the first term in \eqref{eq:snr_k2} corresponds to twice of the average SNR without relaying.
 Since the negative term in \eqref{eq:snr_k2} is insignificant, we expect a higher average SNR with relaying.
 Similar conclusions can be made for the ergodic rate performance.
 These have been extensively studied through numerical analysis in Section IV.

-Finally, we demonstrate the impact of randomness in the path loss due to the fog by considering that the fog causes a deterministic path gain $L = e^{-\psi d_{}}$, where $d_{}$ is the link distance (in \mbox{km}) and $\psi$ is the atmospheric attenuation factor, which depends on the visibility range and may depend on the wavelength \cite{Kim2001}. \begin{my_corollary} If the fog causes a deterministic path loss $L_r= e^{-\psi d/2} $ with relay-assisted transmission $d_1=d_2= d/2$ for an i.i.d fading model under random pointing errors and atmospheric turbulence, then asymptotic expressions of average SNR and ergodic rate are given as
+Finally, we demonstrate the impact of randomness in the path gain due to the fog by considering that the fog causes a deterministic path gain $L = e^{-\tau d_{}}$, where $d_{}$ is the link distance (in \mbox{km}) and $\tau$ is the atmospheric attenuation factor, which depends on the visibility range and may depend on the wavelength \cite{Kim2001}. \begin{my_corollary}[Average SNR and ergodic rate for i.i.d FP channels with deterministic path gain] If the fog causes a deterministic path gain $L_r= e^{-\tau d/2} $ with relay-assisted transmission $d_1=d_2= d/2$ for an i.i.d fading model under random pointing errors, expressions of average SNR and ergodic rate are given as

-\end{my_corollary} \begin{IEEEproof} Substituting $h_{pt}=\sqrt{\frac{\gamma}{\gamma_0}}$ in \eqref{eq:pdf_h_atm_point_asymp}, we get an asymptotic PDF of the SNR for an OWC system under the combined effect of atmospheric turbulence and pointing errors with atmospheric path gain:
+\end{my_corollary} \begin{IEEEproof} Substituting $h_{pt}=\sqrt{\frac{\gamma}{\gamma_0}}$ in \eqref{eq:pdf_hp}, we get an asymptotic PDF of the SNR for an OWC system under the combined effect of atmospheric turbulence and pointing errors with atmospheric path gain:

 Using \eqref{eq:pdf_SNR_atm_point_asymp} and the CDF $F_\gamma(\gamma)=\int_{0}^{\gamma}f(\gamma)d\gamma$ in \eqref{eq:snr_smyt_proof} and \eqref{eq:rate_smyt_proof}, it is straightforward to prove \eqref{eq:snr_rate_asymp}. \end{IEEEproof}